How to Freeze Cookies

 Step 1: Make Sure Your Cookies are Suitable for Freezing

 The best cookies to freeze are sturdy and simple—think drop cookies (like these chocolate chip beauties), cutouts (you can decorate them after they thaw!) or cookie bars (like these snickerdoodle blondies).
+Learn more about the different types of cookies.

 Step 2: Freeze in a Single Layer